bob1de/hass-apps/docs/apps/heaty/index.rst

    external temperature sensor, have a look at Home Assistant's `Generic Thermostat platform`_ to build a virtual thermostat first.

+3. Ordinary on/off-switches can be used instead of real thermostats, but they can only be turned on and off by Heaty.
+Setting a target temperature doesn't work with such entities for obvious reasons.
+   See `here
+   <tips-and-tricks.html#using-ordinary-switches-as-thermostats>`_
+   for instructions on how to configure dumb switches in Heaty.

-3. If your thermostat is used for both heating and cooling, there has to be an automatic operation mode which does heating/cooling based on the difference between current and target temperature.
+4. If your thermostat is used for both heating and cooling, there has to be an automatic operation mode which does heating/cooling based on the difference between current and target temperature.
 Heaty will only switch the operation mode between on and off (exact names can be configured) and set the target temperature according to the configured schedule.

-4. Optionally, each room can have multiple door/window sensors configured.
+5. Optionally, each room can have multiple door/window sensors configured.
 Opening a window will then turn off all thermostats in the particular room.

-5. Heaty doesn't care about where your heating energy comes from.
+6. Heaty doesn't care about where your heating energy comes from.
 Whether that's a gas, oil, wood or solid fuel oven, solar energy or something fancy doesn't matter.
 This implies that Heaty won't control the energy source in any way.
 Especially, it won't turn the oven off when there